Andre-LA/Rotor/README.md

 Check [example.lua][example-file] and also the [tests][tests-dir].

-Documentation is available in the "doc" directory.
+Documentation is available in the "docs" directory and [online](https://andre-la.github.io/Motor/)

 [example-file]: src/example.lua
 [tests-dir]: spec/